farao-community/gridcapa-core-valid/README.md

 # gridcapa-core-valid
-It's provide a full suite to perform capacity validation process on CORE zone
+It's provide a full suite to perform CEP 70% validation process on CORE zone